 What to Expect When Starting Bioidentical Hormone Therapy

-Before beginning a BHRT regimen, make sure your doctor understands your symptoms beforehand so the treatment best addresses your needs.
-A physician can use your lab results and a symptoms analysis to tailor a BHRT program that's right for you.
+Before beginning a BHRT regimen, make sure your medical provider understands your symptoms beforehand so the treatment best addresses your needs.
+A provider can use your lab results and a symptoms analysis to tailor a BHRT program that's right for you.
 After starting BHRT, you should experience positive effects like improved energy, sleep, mental function, mood, and sexual function, or a reduction in joint pain.
 Be prepared for some potential side effects, though, like cramps, bloating, breast tenderness, headaches, and acne.
 Fortunately, these symptoms are often temporary while your body adjusts to the new hormone levels.

 If you're interested in learning more about BHRT or having your hormone levels checked, reach out to the knowledgeable team at the biostation.
 You can reach us at 561-462-4894 to ask questions or schedule a consultation online today.